Yuxi: History

-The city was founded in 960 AD, at a time when Yunnan was not yet part of China.
+The city was founded in 960 AD, a time when Yunnan was not yet part of China.
 Yuxi was once the core area of Yunnan Province during the pre-Qin period (period before 221 BC).
 In the Western Han dynasty (206 BC-24 AD), it became a county of Yizhou Shire.
 The following dynasties witnessed the continuous separations and unifications of the area.
 It was not until 1997 that Yuxi became a prefecture-level city of the People's Republic of China.

 Demography

 Among the resident population, the Han population is 1,560,279, accounting for 67.73% of the total population; the ethnic minorities population is 743,232, accounting for 32.27% of the total population.